A "Man's" Job?

 The Morris-Jenkins Field Trainer, Erica Cline, feels she has benefitted tremendously from taking a career in the trades.
 “I am a new homeowner, and my knowledge from this trade not only helped me IMMENSLY in the home buying process, but the skills I’ve gained have made home improvement a breeze.
 I haven’t needed to borrow to buy any tools for small projects.
 I was able to repair my own heat when it started making a weird noise one night.”Before joining one of our training programs, Erica didn’t know anything about the industry.
 Less than two years later, she has received multiple national certifications and she now works in our training department.
 “The career doesn’t require as much physical strength as you would think.
 Mental ingenuity goes much farther than physical strength,” she says.
 When reflecting on the benefits of being a woman in the trades, Erica says, “I like standing out as unique and special, and as a woman in the trades, I get to feel special every day.
 When a customer opens the door and says, ‘I’ve never had a female tech before!’
 I get the opportunity to really impress them with my skills and knowledge, and I may even get to influence their perceptions of what women are capable of.”

-The Build-a-Plumber program offers classroom and hands-on training, with opportunities to experience actual service calls where you’ll learn real-life situations.
-At the end of training, we hold a graduation ceremony and offer you a full-time job (with year-round stability), where you can make around $50,000 in your first year.
+Both of our training programs offer classroom and hands-on training, with opportunities to experience actual service calls where you’ll learn real-life situations.
+At the end of training, we hold a graduation ceremony and offer you a full-time job (with year-round stability).
+Many of our Tech Builder graduates are now making more than $100k a year.

 Plumbers Are Healthcare Workers